billdoerr/Android-Carputer/README.md

 - [x]  Migrate code from Android-CarputerPOC (the proof of concept project).
 - [ ]  Design change from CarputerPOC
 	- [ ]  Use WebView to display streaming video.
 Mjpeg has poor performance when implementing the snapshot feature.
 Able to implment on-click event to capture image of screen.
 	- [ ]  Create new activity and menu item for viewing snapshots rather than as a tab in the Camera view.
+Use TabLayout for future expansion.
 	- [x]  Draw menu:  Camera - mjpeg, Camera MotionEye, Image Archive, Settings.
 	- [x]  Disable settings for features: flip image, rotate image and possibly authentication settings.
 	- [ ]